sankaranramantn/myprojects/README.md

 6. Run the project
 --------------------------------------------------------------------

-From the left side toolbar, choose Run and Debug, this should launch the transcoder
+From the left side toolbar, choose Run and Debug (if you want to customize you can create a launch.json, however just click Run and Debug), this should launch the transcoder

 --------------------------------------------------------------------
 7. Transcode